 \section{Numerics}

 Hereafter we present a numerical method, which we used for computing solutions of Eq.~\eqref{solequ}.
 This was helpful to understand the behavior of solutions before we had found their explicit representations.
-The method is based on the {\em continuous normalized gradient flow}, which was studied and implemented in \cite{bao} in the context of the NLS equation with a cubic nonlinearity.
-The numerical scheme being variational, the excellent agreement we obtain with the exact solutions (Fig.~\ref{fig2}--\ref{fig6}) suggests that the positive solutions of \eqref{solequ} should admit a variational characterization.
+The method is based on the \emph{continuous normalized gradient flow}, which was studied and implemented in \cite{bao} in the context of the NLS equation with a cubic nonlinearity.